jeanbza/git-js-workshop/2.tooling_es6/README.md

 1. `npm install -g jspm`
 1. `jspm install`
+1. `npm install -g jspm-server`
-1. `python -m SimpleHTTPServer` (you will have CORS problems if you skip this step)
+    - You will have CORS problems if you skip this step
+    - Any server works - e.g. `python -m SimpleHTTPServer`
+1. `jspm-server`